Mini baked vanilla donuts with blood orange glaze – soft, fluffy baby donuts topped with a zesty orange icing!

 For the glaze:

-Place the mould on a baking tray and place in the oven.
+- Place the mould on a baking tray and place in the oven.
 Bake for 10-12 minutes or until risen and springy.
 Remove from the oven and leave to cool for 5-10 minutes before turning out onto a wire rack.
-You’ll need to give the mould another greasing before you make another batch.
+Give the mould a quick wash and grease again before you make another batch.

 - To make the orange glaze, simply mix the icing sugar and orange juice together until you have a smooth pourable icing that coats the back of a spoon.
 When the donuts are cold, dip them in the glaze.
 Place on a wire rack with a piece of parchment underneath to catch any drips.

 You will need a mini donut mould - I used a silicone mould

 If blood oranges aren't available, normal oranges will of course be fine.